siquick/web-agent/README.md

 ### Notes

-- Model traffic routes through Hugging Face’s OpenAI-compatible REST API.
-Set `ROUTER_MODEL` (defaults to `Qwen/Qwen3-32B:cerebras`) to any model listed in the [Hugging Face Inference catalog](https://huggingface.co/inference/models) that supports the chat completions interface.
+- Model traffic routes through whichever provider/model pair you set in `WEB_AGENT_PROVIDERS` / `WEB_AGENT_MODELS`.
+By default the service targets OpenRouter’s `qwen/qwen3-32b`.
 - Reflection is constrained to a single additional turn to limit token and cost overhead.
 Tune `max_reflection_rounds` on `ToolUseAgent` if you need deeper self-critique.
 - Summaries are only generated after a minimum conversation length to save tokens on short interactions.